Quixomatic/dungeon-dash-server/readme.md

 ## 🚀 Next Steps

 ### Immediate Priorities
-1. **Finalize Dungeon Rendering**
+1. **Fix Spawn Room Connections**
+   - Fix the current issue with spawn room corridors not properly connecting to the main dungeon
+   - Create reliable paths from spawn rooms to the nearest dungeon room
-   - Ensure corridors are properly rendered
+   - Ensure corridors are properly carved into the tile map

-   - Implement collision detection with dungeon walls
-   - Fix any remaining tile rendering issues
+2. **Improve Minimap Functionality**
+   - Fix positioning offset in the minimap container
+   - Implement minimap zoom to show less of the map for better navigation
+   - Add minimap panning that follows player movement
+   - Consider adding a "fog of war" effect to only show explored areas

-2. **Enhance Dungeon Generation**
+3. **Enhance Dungeon Generation**
-   - Add more room templates
+   - Continue refining room templates
-   - Add environmental obstacles
+   - Add more environmental obstacles
    - Add collectibles and items

-3. **Create Item and Ability System**
+4. **Create Item and Ability System**
    - Define item types and effects
    - Implement player inventory
    - Create ability activation logic

-4. **Build Combat System**
-   - Implement attack mechanics
-   - Create health and damage calculations
-   - Add visual effects for combat

 ### Medium-Term Goals
 1. **Add Progression Systems**